DevDetroja10/dockerized-django-infra/README.md

 # 🐳 Dockerized Django Application with MySQL & NGINX

-This repository contains a **Dockerized environment** for an existing Django app using MySQL for persistence and NGINX as a reverse proxy.
-It demonstrates how to isolate services into containers, wire them together with Docker Compose, and manage startup order and health checks.
+I have created a Dockerized environment for an existing Django app, using MySQL for persistence and NGINX as a reverse proxy.
+It demonstrates how I isolated services into containers, wired them together with Docker Compose, and managed startup order and health checks.

 ---